stevedonovan/Lake/doc/index.md

     $> cat one.d
     one.o: one.c common.h

-(One tiresome aspect of constructing robust makefiles is explicitly listing the dependencies.)
 This also works for the `CL` compiler using the somewhat obscure `/showIncludes` flag.

 So the lakefiles for even fairly large code bases can be short and sweet.
 In `examples/big1` there are a hundred generated .c files, with randomly assigned header dependencies: